 For almost all the other modules, the examination office enrolls you.
-By filling out a form, given to you at the Tombola, and handing it in to the study office, you let the offices know which modules (lectures, seminars, and method modules) you are planning to take in the coming semester, and they enroll you.
+By filling out the online form for the Tombola, you let the offices know which method modules you are planning to take in the coming semester, and they enroll you.
 If you got a placement in a module later in the semester (for example by writing the lecturer of the module), the lecturer of the module usually will let the examination office know and they will post-enroll you into the module.
 You should check whether the lecture will let the examination office know and maybe write to them yourself.
 For the research projects, the examination board has to approve of your internship.
 For that, you fill out a form (link below) and hand it to the examination office.
-If the examination board approves the project, you will be enrolled automatically in the course, and it will show up in the Campus Management.
+If the examination board 15 approves the project, you will be enrolled automatically in the course, and it will show up in the Campus Management.